 - Research areas of interest & schools

-- Make an appointment with a Career Services staff member
+- Make an appointment with a Career & Professional Development staff member

 - Become familiar with the admissions process and criteria

 - Begin writing statement of purpose

 - Develop relationships with potential references